Kyung-Min/CompareModels_TRECQA/README.md

 # CompareModels_TRECQA
 In a QA system that needs to infer from unstructured corpus, one challenge is to choose the sentence that contains best answer information for the given question.

-These files provide five baseline models, i.e. average pooling, RNN, CNN, RNNCNN, QA-LSTM/CNN+attention (Tan, 2015; state-of-art 2015), for the TrecQA task (wang et al. 2007).
+These files provide six baseline models, i.e. average pooling, RNN, CNN, RNNCNN, QA-LSTM/CNN+attention (Tan, 2015; state-of-art 2015), AP-LSTM/CNN (Santos, 2016; state-of-art 2016) for the TrecQA task (wang et al. 2007).

 Model Comparison
 ----------------